Q: Is there help for me if I can’t afford Medicare’s premiums?

 A: Yes.
 Medicare Savings Programs (MSP) can pay Medicare Part A and Medicare Part B premiums, deductibles, copays, and coinsurance for enrollees with limited income and limited assets.
 There are also MSPs that help just help to pay Medicare Part B premiums (for most seniors, Medicare Part A is premium-free), and one MSP that helps disabled working individuals pay their Part A premiums.

-There are four types of Medicare Savings Programs, each with their own income limits (income limits detailed below are for the continental US; income limits are higher in Alaska and Hawaii) and asset limits (as of 2019, the asset limits for most of the MSPs are $7,730 for an individual, and $11,600 for a couple):
+There are four types of Medicare Savings Programs, each with their own income limits (income limits detailed below are for the continental US; income limits are higher in Alaska and Hawaii) and asset limits.

 - Qualified Medicare Beneficiary Program (QMB).
 Helps to pay premiums for Part A and Part B, as well as copays, deductibles, and coinsurance.
 This is the most robust MSP, and has the lowest income limits for eligibility.
 A single person can qualify in 2019 with an income up to $1,061 per month ($1,430/month for a couple).
 If you qualify as a QMB, you’re automatically eligible for Extra Help paying for Part D prescription coverage.